alem-01/curriculum/courses/docker/01-hello/readme.md

 We recommend you to start with [Docker curriculum](https://docker-curriculum.com/).
 You will get understanding of how to install Docker and how it works from inside.

-Before you start doing the exercises, you need to create a repo: [GitHub Classroom](https://classroom.github.com/a/wqRV1u-L)

-Your first assignment's repo:
-<a href="https://github.com/alem-classroom/student-docker-${GITHUB_LOGIN}/tree/master/hello" class="repo-button">Hello</a>

 ## Exercises

 1. **Run, Docker, Run!**